UntitledModGame/UntitledModGame.github.io/almost_done_cooking/genre_mapping.md

 Note that many games can have multiple progression-types baked in.
 For example- Bloons-TD-6 has Ephemeral progression in levels, (since you restart at the end of a run), but ALSO has One-way progression, since you can buy permanent upgrades for your towers.

-Note that in Bloons-TD-6, you can obtain all of the best possible towers in the entire game in less than an hour.<br/>
+Note that in Bloons-TD-6, you can obtain most of the towers in a SINGLE run; a run lasting less than an hour.<br/>
 This is due to it's Ephemeral nature; the towers are reset at the end of the run, so the game can afford to give you many upgrades in a short amount of time, since they will be reset.<br/>
 As listed, this is the main upside of Ephemeral progression.